opnsense/docs/source/manual/how-tos/ipsec-rw-android.rst

 CN of your certificate!
 Opening **Advanced options** you can set **DNS search domains**, **DNS servers** or **Forwarding routes**, which is the network you configures in Phase2 of your mobile VPN.

-If you want to use IKEv2 you have to use the strongswan app_ via App Store, as Android stock VPN only supports IKEv1.
+If you want to use IKEv2 you have to use the strongSwan app_ via App Store, as Android stock VPN only supports IKEv1.

 .. _app: https://play.google.com/store/apps/details?id=org.strongswan.android